NNPDF/nnpdf/doc/sphinx/source/n3fit/hyperopt.rst

 .. code-block:: yml

-    hyperscan:
+    kfold:
-        kpartitions:
+        partitions:
             - datasets:
                 - data_1
                 - data_2
-            - datasets;
+            - datasets:
                 - data_3
             - datasets:
                 - data_4
                 - data_5

-An example runcard can be found at ``n3fit/runcards/Basic_hyperopt.hyml``.
+An example runcard can be found at ``n3fit/runcards/Basic_hyperopt.yml``.

 The loss function is then computed as the average of the loss function over the partition sets.